scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 volumes of available data are rapidly increasing.
-The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from these complex datasets [?].
+The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from these complex datasets :cite:`lotte2007`.
-However, the community lacks tools to validate and compare data analysis approaches in a robust, efficient and reproducible manner: even recent expert reviews on the matter leave many of these critical methodological questions open for the user to explore in an ad-hoc way and with little principled guidance [?].
+However, the community lacks tools to validate and compare data analysis approaches in a robust, efficient and reproducible manner: even recent expert reviews on the matter leave many of these critical methodological questions open for the user to explore in an ad hoc way and with little principled guidance :cite:`perez2007`.
 In addition, the problems of feature selection vary across data modalities (EEG, fMRI, etc.), yet these different modalities offer complementary views on the same underlying phenomena.